Frank L. Engle

 Frank L. Engle (June 9, 1916 - February 20, 2002) was an American artist and educator from Alabama.
 A professor of Art at the University of Alabama, he was an oil and watercolor painter, a ceramic and metal sculptor, a printmaker, and a glass artist.
+In 1949 he was commissioned by the Ford Motor Company to design a new crest for the company's post World War II vehicle redesign.
+The crest debuted on the 1950 Ford line.

-He designed the crest of the 1949 Ford.
-Along with his wife, he was the subject of a retrospective at the Dinah Washington Cultural Arts Center on the campus of the University of Alabama in 2017.
+Along with his wife, fellow artist Bethany Windham Engle, he was the subject of a retrospective at the Dinah Washington Cultural Arts Center on the campus of the University of Alabama in 2017.
+The Engle Art Gallery, LLC in Greensboro, Alabama is named in honor of the Engles.

+For more information on Frank L. Engle see Encyclopedia of Alabama.